SirPepe/ornament/Readme.md

 // then logs "foo is now 1, bar is now 2"
 ```

-Decorated methods are called with no arguments.
+Decorated members are called with no arguments.
 They react to changes to the
 instances' internal state and should therefore be able to access all relevant
 data through `this`.
 In many cases you may want to apply `@reactive()` to
 methods decorated with [@debounce()](#reactiveoptions) to prevent excessive
 calls.

 The `predicate` and/or `keys` options can be used to control whether the
-function reacts to an update.
-For the function to run, the following needs to be
+decorated method or function reacts to an update.
+For the decorated member to
-true:
+run, the following needs to be true:

 1. `options.keys` must either have been omitted or must contain the IDL or
    content attribute name that changed